ashwinvis/phd-thesis/chapter_00_0_intro.md

 Here, the synoptic scale $k^{-3}$-range is found at larger scales than the mesoscale $k^{-5/3}$-range, an observation that @Frisch found 'paradoxical'.

-By what the mechanism the \kfivethird\ mesoscale spectrum is produced, has been an open question ever since, and competing theories were put forth to address this issue. @Dewan:1979 analysed the energy spectrum of velocity fluctuations in the stratosphere up to wavelengths of \order{10} kilometres and suggested that internal gravity waves, feeding on turbulent layers trapped by large scale shear flows, could be the driving mechanism behind the spectrum.
+By what the mechanism the \kfivethird\ mesoscale spectrum is produced has been an open question ever since, and competing theories have been put forward to address this issue. @Dewan:1979 analysed the energy spectrum of velocity fluctuations in the stratosphere up to wavelengths of \order{10} kilometres and suggested that internal gravity waves, feeding on turbulent layers trapped by large scale shear flows, could be the driving mechanism behind the spectrum.
 He considered the mesoscale spectrum to be analogous to the ocean spectrum reported by @garrett_space-time_1972.
-It was also asserted that a Kolmogorov-type _forward_ energy cascade of waves is present.
+It was also asserted that a Kolmogorov-type of _forward_ energy cascade of waves is present.
 This was substantiated using a simple model for a shear flow by @Phillips.

-In @Gage:1979, a competing hypothesis was formulated assuming that the mesoscale cascade process would be similar to Kraichnan's prediction of inverse energy cascade.
+In @Gage:1979, a competing hypothesis was formulated assuming that the mesoscale cascade process would be similar to Kraichnan's prediction of an _inverse_ energy cascade.
 To confirm the power law, the two-point temporal structure function of winds was derived and applied on data from balloon sounding measurements.
 Through Taylor's transformation the author linked the temporal variability to the